aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-apache-poi/code-comparison/working-with-cells-rows-and-columns-in-apache-poi-and-aspose-cells/insert-cell-comments/_index.md

 ## **Apache POI SS - HSSF & XSSF - Insert Cell Comments**

-Below examples shows how Comments can be inserted using Apache POI API
+The following example shows how comments can be inserted using the Apache POI API

 **Java**